Curtis-Nortech/bootcamp-azure-project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because once you have your machine spun up,
+No configuration was performed manually, which is advantageous because once you have your playbook file written, you can effortlessly deploy repeatable and reliable machines.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - Using APT module installs Docker.io